kalepail/stellar-quest-bounties/bounties/level-2/million-lumen-homepage.md

   * The developer should provide a link to a repository implementing the new functionality.

 *Judging Criteria and Metrics* <br>
-  * MVP - Does the functionality match with what's stated in the proposal?
+  * MVP - Does the functionality match with what's stated in the [proposal](https://en.wikipedia.org/wiki/The_Million_Dollar_Homepage)?
 And how similar it is to the original concept?
   * UX - Is the UI intuitive and user friendly?
 Does it adhere to design standards for UI elements and interactions?

 *Submission Procedure* <br>
-  * Submit a link to your repository as a comment on the specific issue thread for this bounty.
+  * Submit a link to your repository as a PR on the bounty document itself.

 ## Links